GiadaSimionato/Analysis_and_Comparison_of_Deep_Learning_Methods_for_Jazz_Music_Generation/README.md

 ### GRUNet

-1. Clone the repository in https://github.com/haryoa/note_music_generator.git
+1. Clone the repository in https://github.com/haryoa/note_music_generator.git.
-2. Move the `MusicGeneratorPianoColab.ipynb` in the same directory of your dataset
+2. Move the `MusicGeneratorPianoColab.ipynb` in the same directory of your dataset.
-3. Customize the notebook changing filespath with correct values.
+3. Customize the notebook changing filepaths with correct values.
 4. Run the notebook

 ### Attention_RNN

-1. Clone the repository in https://github.com/magenta/magenta.git
+1. Clone the repository in https://github.com/magenta/magenta.git.
-2. Move the `Attention_RNN_Notebook.ipynb` in the same directory
+2. Move the `Attention_RNN_Notebook.ipynb` in the same directory.
-3. Run the notebook
+3. Run the notebook.

 ## References
 - A. Van Den Oord, S. Dieleman, H. Zen, K. Simonyan, O. Vinyals, A. Graves, N. Kalchbrenner, A. Senior, K. Kavukcuoglu. *WaveNet: A Generative Model for Raw Audio.* Proc.
 9th ISCA Speech Synthesis Workshop, 2016, pp. 125-125.